 The transfer switch is bypassed and the digital display reads "Bypassed to S2".
-The Not in Auto LED is on.
-The Bypass/Emergency indicator and the ATS Inhibit indicator, inside the cabinet, are on.
+The Bypass/ Emergency indicator and the ATS Inhibit indicator are lit.

 ISOLATING THE TRANSFER SWITCH

 To isolate the automatic transfer switch for servicing, the operator must manually bypass the load to either the Normal source or to the Emergency source, and then crank the transfer switch out to the Isolated position.